 Premises.
 This Instrument, including the Honor Code and the stated means for its enforcement, is adopted based on the following premises:

 Students’ Commitment.
 Ideals of academic honesty, personal integrity, and responsible citizenship are essential to the performance of all academic work and all other activities of students while members of the University community.
 These ideals are embodied in the Honor Code set forth in this Instrument, with the support of students, faculty, and staff.
 Application by a student for admission and subsequent enrollment in the University presupposes a commitment to the principles embodied in the Honor Code.
-Such action also represents consent to be bound by its terms at any time between a student’s application for enrollment and the granting of his degree or other termination of enrollment, including the period between academic semesters.
+Such action also represents consent to be bound by its terms at any time between a student’s application for enrollment and the granting of the student’s degree or other termination of enrollment, including the period between academic semesters.

 University Interests.
 In keeping with its nature and purpose, the University endeavors to instill in each student a love of learning, a commitment to fair and honorable conduct, and respect for the safety and welfare of others.
 It also strives to protect the community from those who, for whatever reason, do not embody these values in their conduct, and to protect the integrity of the University and its property for the benefit of all.